aiven/aiven-docs/docs/products/cassandra/concepts/tombstones.md

 -   Full table scans like `SELECT * from inventory.items`
 -   Any query that requires adding `ALLOW FILTERING`
--   Range queries, i.e. queries with `WHERE item_cost > threshold` or
+-   Range queries, which are queries with `WHERE item_cost > threshold` or similar
-    similar

 ### Tombstones and disk usage